anja-schulz-dhs/LiaWorkshop_Anja-Anja/README.md

 Hoogerheide, V., Loyens, S. M. M. & van Gog, T. (2014).
 Comparing the effects of worked examples and modeling examples on learning, Computers in Human Behavior, 41, 80–91. https://doi.org/10.1016/j.chb.2014.09.013

 Kalyuga, S. & Renkl, A. (2010).
 Expertise reversal effect and its instructional implications: Introduction to the special issue.
 Instructional Science.
 38. 209-215.
 10.1007/s11251-009-9102-0.

+Katt, J., Murdock, J., Butler, J., & Pryor, B. (2008).
+Establishing best practices for the use of PowerPoint™ as a presentation aid.
+Human Communication, 11(2), 189–196.

 Köppen, V., & Hawlitschek, A. (2025).
 Supporting Program Comprehension with Digital Learning Journals: Experiences from a Course with Non-CS Students.
 In 23.
 Fachtagung Bildungstechnologien (DELFI 2025) (pp. 307-311).
 Gesellschaft für Informatik eV.